menkhus/falco/README.md

 All rights reserved.

-Copyright 2014 Mark Menkhus, Glynn Mitchells
+Copyright 2014 Mark Menkhus, Glynn Mitchell

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.